smaclell/smaclell.github.io/_posts/2015-07-31-3-cmdlets-to-discover-powershell.md

 * [The Best Ways to Learn PowerShell][learn]
 * [Top 4 Resources for Learning and Experts to Watch][resources]

+**UPDATE:** I have been listening to the [PowerScripting Podcast][podcast] learning neat things coming up in Windows/PowerShell.
+In almost every podcast they recommend [PowerShell in a Month of Lunches][lunches] by Don Jone's.
+I have not watched any of these videos yet, but from the titles they look good.

 Enjoy and happy discovering PowerShell.

 <hr/>